edx/edx-exams/docs/decisions/0004-downstream-effect-events.rst

 Decision
 --------
-We've decided to use an event driven architecture because unlike the legacy system (edx-porctoring), edx-exams is an independent service.
+We've decided to use an event driven architecture because unlike the legacy system (edx-proctoring), edx-exams is an independent service.
 As such, we plan to use the event bus to send info to edx-platform services without needing a response as one would in a REST framework.

-Below are lists of downstream effects of exam submission and review that we will or will not be translating into events in edx-exams as part of this decision.
+Below are lists of downstream effects of exam submission and review that we will or will not be impementing as downstream effects that will be triggered by events emitted in edx-exams per this decision.

-Downstream effects to be implemented as events:
+Downstream effects to be implemented:
 ***********************************************

   * Grades Override - A python API call to the grades app to generate a grade override when an exam attempt is rejected.